JoeWoody97/FootballProject/README.md

 ***Front-end***

 My front-end is written in HTML, CSS and JS.
-I have used Bootstrap to help make the appearance of it look a lot cleaner and user friendly.
+I have used Bootstrap to help make the appearance of it look a lot cleaner and user-friendly.

 ## Testing